jakguru/jakgurutheme/README.md

  * Adding WP Customize Controls
  * Adding Custom Fields to the WordPress Menu Editor
  * Custom Navigation Menu Walkers

+Note that there will be some changes done in the future!

 ## Dev Notes